clux/kubecon2020/kubecon-talk.md

 generates rust structures from openapi schemas, plus as factoring out several traits that is then implemented for these structures the project really is the lynchpin that makes any generics possible

-### Metadata
+### Resource Trait
-Resource trait.
+From `k8s-openapi`.
 Type system here is effectively telling you that these constants are available for every struct that implements this trait.
 So you just have to import the trait to be able to read these values.

 Arnav's Codegen implements this trait for every kubernetes object